 A physical exam will be performed.
 Imaging may be done including X-rays, MRI, or CT.
 Other tests such as myelography, discography, EMG, or injections may also be done.
 The diagnostic workup will vary based on your history and the tests already performed.

-Chronic back pain patients are managed with medications, injections, chiropractic care, physical therapy, psychological support, education, chronic pain management program, and/or surgery.
-Chronic back pain management programs generally require the patient to participate in care for several hours a day for a period of usually 4-6 weeks.
+Chronic neck and back pain patients are managed with medications, injections, chiropractic care, physical therapy, psychological support, education, chronic pain management program, and/or surgery.
+Chronic neck and back pain management programs generally require the patient to participate in care for several hours a day for a period of usually 4-6 weeks.

 Surgery, such as fusion or decompression, may be undertaken if there is a structural basis for the pain.
 Surgery to implant a spinal cord stimulator to control pain may be considered if there is not a surgically remediable lesion identified.
 It is important to discuss treatment options with your doctor in deciding which treatment, if any, may be best for you.